lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-4.2.2"}

 The criteria above allow for a large number of initial registration/certification schemes.
-This specification mandates that conforming CA equipment, RA equipment, and EE equipment MUST support the second scheme listed below ({{sect-4.2.2.2}}).
-Any entity MAY additionally support other schemes, if desired.

-<--

-ToDo: PKIX-CMP was defined back in 1999.
-Since then, it has been profiled for different environments.
-Not all environments that use CMP for certificate management require an initial registration/certification scheme.
-Therefore, the authors propose to adapt the above requirements as follows:

-OLD: This specification mandates that conforming CA equipment, RA equipment, and EE equipment MUST support the second scheme listed below (Section 4.2.2.2).
-Any entity MAY additionally support other schemes, if desired.

-NEW: Examples of possible initial registration/certification schemes can be found in the following subsections.
-An entity may support other schemas specified in profiles of PKIX-CMP, such as Appendixes C and D or RFC 9483.
+Examples of possible initial registration/certification schemes can be found in the following subsections.
+An entity may support other schemes specified in profiles of PKIX-CMP, such as {{sect-d}} and {{sect-e}} or {{RFC9483}}.

--->

 #### Centralized Scheme
 {: id="sect-4.2.2.1"}